svanegas/numerical/README.md

-numerical
+Numerical
 =========

-This repository contains the practice developed in the subject Análisis Numérico, 2014-2
+This repository contains the practice developed in the subject Análisis Numérico (Numerical Analysis), 2014-2

+_This is missing a good README file, sorry._